-Relative returns refers to returns as compared to a benchmark index or the market index of the country.
-It is the difference between the absolute return and the Market Index return.
-Mutual funds aim to produce a returns which beats the benchmark.
+Relative returns refer to returns as compared to a benchmark index in the country.
+It is the difference between the absolute return and the market index return.
+Mutual funds aim to produce a performance which beats the benchmark.

 Importance of Relative returns

-1. Can Measure the performance of a fund in a bear and bullish market
+1. Can measure the performance of a fund during both bear and bullish markets

-2. Help in identifying the funds that are providing returns better than the Index
+2. Helps in identifying those funds that are providing better returns than the index

-Absolute return is the return that the mutual fund house has given over a certain period of time.
-What ever returns/ gains/ losses that the mutual fund provides is the absolute return without comparing to any benchmark Index
+Absolute return is the return that the mutual fund has provided over a specified period.
+Whatever the returns that the mutual fund provides are the absolute return without comparing to any benchmark index.

 Importance of Absolute Returns